UCL-EO/geog0111/notebooks/Install.md

         cd ~ && git clone https://github.com/UCL-EO/geog0111

    This will clone this repository and set up the Python.
-It also sets up a partial data cache (in `.modis_cache`).

 5. Set up anaconda.
 In the Terminal (shell), type: